weizhou-geek/VGCN-PyTorch/README.md

 # VGCN-PyTorch

-PyTorch Implementation of TCSVT 2020 "Blind Omnidirectional Image Quality Assessment with Viewport Oriented Graph Convolutional Networks"
+Thanks for your attention.
+In this repo, we provide the codes for the paper [Blind Omnidirectional Image Quality Assessment with Viewport Oriented Graph Convolutional Networks](https://ieeexplore.ieee.org/document/9163077).